X

 The Harquail School of Earth Sciences at Laurentian University offers some of the most comprehensive field- and laboratory-based Earth Science graduate research and education courses in the world.

-The modular courses are designed for geoscientists employed full-time in the mineral exploration industry, industry professionals needing professional development and accreditation, and graduate students (HES students enrolled in 1-year and 2-year coursework-based Applied MSc programs and thesis-based MSc and PhD programs, as well students from other universities.
+Our modular courses are designed for geoscientists employed full-time in the mineral exploration industry, industry professionals needing professional development and accreditation, and graduate students.

-Several of the modules are available to industry professionals/non-students via live webcast from our state-of-the-art Executive Learning Centre, which provides an immersive experience if remote participants have high-speed fibre connections and use high-quality headsets.
-Students enrolling for credit must enrol in the on-campus course so that they can complete the laboratory exercises, but the remote option may be preferable for non-students.
-Contact the course coordinator if you are interested in this option.
+Several of the modules are available to industry professionals/non-students via live webcast from our state-of-the-art Executive Learning Centre, which provides an immersive experience if remote participants are using high-speed fibre internet connections and high-quality headsets.
+Students enrolling for credit must enroll in the on-campus course to complete the laboratory exercises, but the remote option may be preferable for industry participants who are not seeking university credits.

 Courses Offered

 *Find course details, registration, and contact information under course details below.
-You can also download our Modular Courses brochure (pdf).
+You can also download our Modular Course Booklet, last revised in April 2026.

 Exploration for Magmatic Ore Deposits